Adversarial Attacks on Linear Contextual Bandits: Offline attacks on a Single Context

 \end{theorem}

-In other words, the condition given by Theorem \ref{thm:feasibility_attack_one_user} says that the attack described here can be done when there exists a vector $x$ for which the arm $a^{\dagger}$ is assumed to be optimal according to \linucb.
+The condition given by Theorem \ref{thm:feasibility_attack_one_user} says that this attack can be done when there exists a vector $x$ for which \changebrtwo{an arm in $A^{\dagger}$} is assumed to be optimal according to \linucb.
 The condition mainly stems from the fact that optimizing a linear product on a convex compact set will reach its maximum on the edge of this set.
-In our case this set is the convex hull described by the confidence ellipsoids of \linucb.

-Although it is possible to use \otc{an} optimization algorithm for this particular class of non-convex problems\textemdash \eg DC programming~\cite{tuy1995dc}\textemdash they are still slow compared to convex algorithms.
-Therefore, we present a simple convex relaxation of the previous problem that is simple and still enjoys some empirical performance \otc{improvement} compared to Problem \eqref{eq:attack_one_user}.
-The relaxed problem is the following:
+In our case this set is the convex hull of the confidence ellipsoids of \linucb.
+Although it is possible to use \otc{an} optimization algorithm for this class of non-convex problems\textemdash \eg DC programming~\cite{tuy1995dc}\textemdash they are still slow compared to convex algorithms.
+Therefore, we present a simple convex relaxation of the previous problem \changebrtwo{for a single target arm $a^\dagger \in A^\dagger$} that still enjoys some empirical performance compared to Problem \eqref{eq:attack_one_user}. \changebrtwo{The final attack can then be computed as the minimum of the attacks obtained for each $a^\dagger \in A^\dagger$.} The relaxed problem is the following \changebrtwo{for each $a^\dagger\in A^\dagger$}:

 Since the RHS of the constraint in Problem \eqref{eq:attack_one_user} can be written as $\max_{\theta\in\mathcal{C}_{t,a^{\dagger}}} \langle \theta, x^{\dagger} + y \rangle$ for any $y$, the relaxation here consists in using $\langle\theta, x^{\dagger}+y\rangle$ as a lower-bound to this maximum for any $\theta\in\mathcal{C}_{t,a^{\dagger}}$.